Trumpet Lessons (Ages 10+)

 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rates for trumpet lessons are $20.00 for a 30 minute lesson.
+The rate for trumpet lessons is $23.00 for a 30 minute lesson.

 Is 30 Minutes Enough?